DataCorrupted/paper-reading/MemLock.Memory.Usage.Guided.Fuzzing/README.md

 ## Summary

 MemLock focuses on fuzzing memory errors.
-To be more precise, they focus uncontrolled memory error, i.e. huge recursive, huge allocation and memory leak.
+To be more precise, they focus uncontrolled memory error, i.e. huge recursion, huge allocation and memory leak.
 MemLock is build upon AFL with certain modifications.

 The approach is divided into two parts.